ShantGananian/shantgananian.github.io/_en/lane-lines-detection.md

     </p>
 </center>

-The reason for the difference in colors between the two displayments is that OpenCV reads and displays the image in BGR rather than RGB order.
+The reason for the difference in colors between the two displays is that OpenCV reads and displays the image in BGR rather than RGB order.
 Matplotlib, on the other hand, uses the RGB color format and thus, requires that the BGR image is converted to RGB first, to display it correctly.

 However, back to the grayscale conversion in OpenCV, converting an RGB image to grayscale is not straightforward.
 This is realized through the method of color mode expression. $R_{i}$, $G_{i}$, and $B_{i}$ represent the three primary color values of each pixel, respectively, and the gray data $C_{i}$ of each pixel are obtained by calculating the mean value of its RGB data.